Alexander Bogomazov: International Recognition

 In 2022 Bohomazov's works became part of the exhibition 'In the Eye of the Storm: Modernism in Ukraine 1900-1930', organised with the support of the Museo Nacional Thyssen-Bornemisza in Madrid with many works on loan from the National Art Museum of Ukraine and the State Museum of Theatre, Music and Cinema of Ukraine.
 His works, alongside the works of other representatives of Ukrainian avant-garde movement, Kazymyr Malevych, Oleksandra Ekster, Wladimir Baranoff-Rossiné, and Sonia Delaunay were carefully transported under active bombardment of Ukraine's territory due to Russian Invasion.
-After Madrid, the exhibition will travel to Museum Ludwig in Cologne, Germany in 2023.
+After Madrid, moved to Museum Ludwig in Cologne, Germany in 2023 and Royal Academy of Arts in London, United Kingdom in 2024.
 Bohomazov's 'Landscape is on the cover of the art edition in support of the exhibition.